Black Friday 2019 PC gaming sales in Australia: Hardware, games & more

-It's November, and Australia's Black Friday PC gaming deals are starting.
-We've already seen a steady flow of video game and component deals, and expect loads more over the coming weeks as Black Friday and Cyber Monday edge ever closer.
-If you're looking to upgrade your gaming PC, to pick up one of the best gaming laptops, or just want to grab some new accessories for your setup, there'll be something for you in the Black Friday sales.
+After a week (or maybe more) of early bird deals, Australia's Black Friday PC gaming deals have started in earnest.
+If your PC needs an upgrade, or if you're in the market for peripherals or games, or if you're after a bargain from among our best gaming laptops, there's going to be something to pique your interest in today's Black Friday sales.
 The PC gaming deals are often the highlight of the retailer discounts, as stores are willing to undercut each other to try and tempt you to purchase.

-The early-bird Black Friday PC gaming deals started a couple of weeks ago, and while most will save their absolute best for the actual day, you can pick up a decent bargain if you know where to look.
-Many are cutting prices on some of the best gaming monitors, and there have already been decent discounts on mice and keyboards.
-For those who'd rather avoid the crowds and potential disappointment of those 'Out of Stock' buttons, we've listed the best current deals below to help you snag something for your computer setup now.
+In Australia, Black Friday is always a big day if you're keen to pick up a steeply discounted gaming laptop: it's a crowded market, and everyone's keen to make an impression.
+Keyboards, mice and headsets will be in abundance, as will, to a lesser extent, memory, GPUs and motherboards.
+SSDs are increasingly cheaper, and there's never a better time to get one than during a massive sale onslaught.

-And we'll be updating this guide with all the top Black Friday PC gaming deals as they happen, so if you're worried about missing out, make sure you check back as often as possible.
+We'll be updating this guide with all the top Black Friday PC gaming deals as they happen, so if you're worried about missing out, make sure you check back as often as possible.
 Hopefully, we'll find you that GPU or monitor deal you've been holding out for, or save you a bunch of cash on a new SSD.
-And if you want to search for bargains yourself, here are some of the retailers that discount heaviest on Black Friday.
+Many retailers, Amazon primary among them run flash sales throughout the day, so we'd advise you keep this tab open, perhaps bookmark it, and check back regularly throughout the day and into the weekend.
+If you'd prefer to search for bargains yourself, here are some of the retailers that discount heaviest on Black Friday.

 Amazon AU deals | Ebay Australia deals | Mighty Ape deals | Mwave deals